ryanschiang/chatgpt-export/README.md

  2. Open the chat thread you'd like to export.
  3. Follow the below steps depending on which output type you'd like.

+ > [!IMPORTANT]
+> Always be careful when pasting code into the console.
+Only paste code from trusted sources, as it can be used to execute malicious code.
+> You can explore this repository and verify the code before pasting it into the console, or clone and build the code yourself.

 ### JSON

 1. Open browser console